Savile Row Eyewear: History

 The English Algha company was established by Max Wiseman & Co. in 1932.

 Due to post-war inflation in Germany in 1932, Max Wiseman asked his sons to move manufacturing to East London thereby establishing the Algha Works factory.
 The equipment and workers were moved to London from a factory in Rathenow, Havelland in Brandenburg, Germany.
 The Algha factory manufactured rolled-gold metal eye wear frames.

+Max Wiseman's son who directed and founded Algha Works was Johnny Wiseman, a veteran of the British SAS.
 The name ‘Algha’ represents the merging of two Greek letters, alpha and omega, literally meaning the beginning and the end.

 During the Second World War Algha manufactured Aviator spectacles for pilots along with eye wear for gas masks, both of which were used by the British Armed Forces throughout the war.

 In the 1950s Algha was transformed into a household name when it was tendered to produce glasses for the NHS, which it did for more than 40 years.
 During its heyday, up to half a million frames annually were produced in the three-story building by its 200-plus staff.

 In 2012 Algha works was fully integrated by Inspecs Ltd.

 Savile Row Eyewear

-With the deregulation of the British eye wear industry by Margaret Thatcher’s government Algha reinvented itself as a private eyewear brand.
+With the deregulation of the British eyewear industry by Margaret Thatcher’s government Algha reinvented itself as a private eyewear brand.
 In 1988 ‘Savile Row Eye Wear’ was established.

+In 2022, the company was forced to move out of its Fish Island location where it was based since 1932.